pemiluAPI/calon-api-endpoint/APIBLUEPRINT.md

 Candidates related resources of the **Candidates API**

 ## Candidates Collection [/caleg?apiKey={apiKey}&tahun={tahun}&lembaga={lembaga}&jenis_kelamin={jenis_kelamin}&agama={agama}&provinsi={provinsi}&dapil={dapil}&partai={partai}&nama={nama}&limit={limit}&offset={offset}]
+A list of Candidates objects with abbreviated details (no riwayat pendidikan, pekerjaan, or organisasi)

 + Parameters
     + offset (optional, number, `300`) ...
 Number the offset from the beginning of the list of records to return (use in combination with `limit` to support pagination)